the-overdriven/G2-essential-mods/README.md

 # G2-essential-mods
-Gothic 2 plugins, patches and tweaks that are recommended for any playthrough (modded or not)
+Gothic 2 plugins, patches and tweaks recommended for any playthrough (modded or not)

 Absolutely mandatory: [Union](https://www.sefaris.eu/union/plugins).
 There are many sources, but sefaris.eu is currently most convenient and reliable.